AriFordsham/arifordsham.github.io/_posts/2021-05-14-how-i-reduced-my-ci-time-by-84-percent.md

 - Define which Docker image to use.
 I'm using [stack-build-image](https://hub.docker.com/r/migamake/stack-build-image) from [Migamake](https://migamake.com/), which provides stack preinstalled, for [LTS Haskell](https://github.com/commercialhaskell/lts-haskell#lts-haskell-version-your-ecosystem) version 17.
 - Define the `stack` job, which runs the script `ci/build.sh`.

 Job done!
 On every push, Gitlab runs the build script in a Docker container.
-Since `stack` returns an error code if any test suite fails, I get a big red cross next to my commit on GitLab if my project fails to build or run correctly..
+Since `stack` returns an error code if any test suite fails, I get a big red cross next to my commit on GitLab if my project fails to build or run correctly.

 Here comes the issue: after writing that script, ever CI run took in excess of 33 minutes.
 Not that this is really a problem in any way: My CI script also runs in a pre-commit hook[^1] (which runs in under a minute on my development machine), so I never push without knowing CI passes.
 It's just nice to not have to wait long for that satisfying green tick, and with all those bitcoin miners around, It feels better not to be unneccesarily squandering the planet's resources.